mksonkar/obsidian-notes/Web Development/JavsScript/Events.md

 Examples of events:
 - the user selects, clicks or hovers over an element.
 - the user presses a key on keyboard.
-- the user resizes of closes a browser window.
+- the user resizes or closes a browser window.
 - a web page finishes loading.
 - a form is submitted.
 - a video is played, paused, or ends.